-People in STEM love numbers.
-After all, STEM is an acronym that stands for “Science, Technology, Engineering and Math.”
-STEM covers a wide variety of careers - any job related to science, technology, engineering, or math is under the STEM umbrella, everything from app developers to zoologists.
-Let’s look at some STEM stats for 2024.
-Then you can learn all STEM in the best online STEM classes for kids.
+STEM is an acronym that stands for “Science, Technology, Engineering and Math.”
+STEM covers a wide variety of careers - any job related to science, technology, engineering, or math is under the STEM umbrella - everything from app developers to zoologists.
+For example, STEM occupations include computer specialists, mathematicians, engineers, life scientists, physical scientists, social scientists and science technicians.
+You might be surprised when it comes to the latest STEM statistics.

-To equip your child with STEM skills, join our award-winning live online classes designed by experts from Google, Stanford, and MIT.
-Most students begin with fun Scratch coding to conquer essential coding concepts while making cool projects right away.
-Explore all of our free coding classes here.
+To equip your child with STEM skills, join award-winning live online computer science classes designed by experts from Google, Stanford, and MIT.
+Most students begin with fun Scratch to learn coding and build their creativity and problem solving, while making cool projects.
+Explore our free coding classes here.

 Numbers can tell a story, and the story the STEM statistics tell is exciting!
 There will always be a high demand for STEM workers: computers and high-tech aren’t going away anytime soon, diseases and patients still need to be cured, nature and outer space still need to be explored, and buildings and machines will need to be built.
 Let’s learn about the people that fuel this excitement!